SergeyFM/Bla-Bla-Generator/README.md

 * "Generate" button - automatically clears the text window and generates new text.
 * "Clear" button - removes all text from the text window;
 * "Save" button - saves the text from the text windows to the local database;
-* Load" button - loads text from the local database into the text window.
+* "Load" button - loads text from the local database into the text window;
+* "Export" button - exports the text to a text file "bla-bla.txt".